j-desilva/travel-blog/content/blog/kosciuszko-series/02-gravity-biking/index.md

 [Mountain Bike Beginner Guide](https://www.thredbo.com.au/activities/biking/mtb-beginner-guide/).

 The Mountain Bike park is open from mid November - end of April.
-Then it starts to turn cold and Thredbo transforms into some of the best ski fields that Australia has to offer... what a place!
+Then winter hits and Thredbo transforms into some of the best ski fields that
+Australia has to offer... what a place!

 ## Getting there